 The suites are more rustic with beamed ceilings, handcrafted leather chairs, hand-painted Mexican tiles, beaded curtains, colourful sombreros and Drew’s own photography as art.

 Choose Sonoran Traveler, for its large private patio and corner windows with lovely western views.
-The standalone Western Nomad, with a full sit-down kitchen and large bathroom with a shower and tub, is a good choice for families.
-The roomy Desert Rambler is best for groups, as it sleeps up to 6 and has a dining area, a sitting room with a wood burning stove and a large private courtyard.
+The standalone Western Nomad has a full sit-down kitchen and large bathroom with a shower and tub.
+The roomy Desert Rambler is best for a family or two couples and has a dining area, a sitting room with a wood burning stove and a large private courtyard.
 Mojave Wanderer is the smallest, but we’d still be perfectly content here.

 Western Nomad and Desert Rambler have full kitchens and the others have kitchenettes (with microwaves instead of full-sized ovens).
 Cactus Wren simply has a small nook with a mini-fridge and coffee maker, plus basic crockery for modest snacks.
 The kitchens and kitchenettes are well-stocked for cooking and eating in - from pots and pans and crockery down to basic condiments such as salt, pepper, oil, vinegar and spices.
 All come with ground coffee, assorted teas and packets of hot chocolate.